 First year: $9,000 savings.

-When deciding which project to do, return on investment is only one factor to consider.
-You must also consider employee satisfaction and turnover issues, customer service, capacity management, tax breaks, breakeven time, cash flow, lending limits and financial ratios, and other factors that might be specific to your industry.
+When deciding which project to choose, return on investment is only one factor to consider.
+You must also consider employee satisfaction and turnover issues, customer service, capacity management, tax breaks, break-even time, cash flow, lending limits and financial ratios, and other factors specific to your industry.

-Another consideration is if you will need a loan to make these improvements.
-Interest rates have been rising, and these costs, plus your cash flow impact, need to be evaluated.
-As your debt increases, your financial ratios also need to be evaluated.
+Another factor to consider is whether you’ll need a loan to complete these capital improvement(s).
+Interest rates have been rising in 2023, and these costs, plus your cash flow impact, need to be evaluated.
+As your debt increases, your financial ratios also need to be assessed.
 You have to be careful not to go into too much debt overall.

-Once you have documented all of these considerations, you can make a much better-informed decision on your capex spending and which project to do first.
-You might consider creating a capex committee to help you make a decision.
+After documenting all considerations, you’ll be poised to make a well-informed decision on which capex project to prioritize next.
+You might even consider creating a capex committee to help you decide.
 Be sure to include your accounting advisor on the committee!

-We’ve talked about the first two; let’s talk about managing the project.
-You’ll want to appoint a project manager that can oversee the project’s progress and make any course corrections needed.
-Once the project is complete, set milestones so that you can see how accurate the estimates were of both costs and benefits.
-You might need to set milestones every year for several years in order to accurately measure actual return.
-Doing this will make you a better estimator in the future.
+You’ve decided on the capex project you want to take on now.
+Great!
+You’ll want to appoint a project manager to oversee the project’s progress and take action for any necessary course corrections.
+Once the project is complete, set milestones so that you can see how accurate your estimates of costs and benefits were.
+You might need to set milestones every year for several years in order to accurately measure the actual ROI, and taking these measures will make you a more accurate estimator in the future.

-Spending at the right time on capex projects is surely still more art than science.
-Putting formal processes in place will improve your chances for a better return, smoother cash flow, and improved profits.
-And, since this is an incredibly complicated area, we are happy to step in and help with any of these capex processes, so feel free to give us a call.
+Spending at the right time on capex projects is as much an art as a science.
+However, putting formal processes into place will improve your chances for a better return, smoother cash flow, and improved profits.

 We’ve heard more than a few horror stories in the past few months of business owners falling for phishing scams that compromise their company, cost them thousands of dollars, and put their customers and contacts at risk.
 Hackers are getting more sophisticated by the day, and it’s becoming harder to tell a malicious threat from an ordinary email.